OSEA Collective Bargaining Agreement

 Substitutes and temporary employees

-- Substitute employees are employees hired to 1) fill in for a regular employee who is absent due to injury, illness or an approved leave for the duration of the leave; or 2) fill a short term need up to 60 business days in a specific position.
-Substitute employees hired to fill a short-term need are eligible for temporary status after 60 business days in the same position.
+- Substitute employees are employees hired to 1) fill in for a regular employee who is absent due to injury, illness or an approved leave for the duration of the leave; or 2) fill a short term need in a specific position.

-- Temporary employees are hired to fill a short-term need for a period of no more than one year.
+- Temporary employees are hired pursuant to a temporary posting to fill a short-term need for a period of no more than one (1) year.

 - Temporary employees become bargaining unit members effective the first day of their employment as a temporary.
 They are covered by all provisions of this contract except Article 15, Layoff and Recall and Article 20, Tuition Reimbursement.